MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Permissions and delegation" entry in the Mailbox Permissions topic.

-!!!
-Exchange Server 2013

-Running this cmdlet updates the Active Directory object specified by the Identity parameter.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Permissions and delegation" entry in the Recipients Permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet updates the mailbox object that's specified by the Identity parameter.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).